bbatsov/projectile/README.md

 ![Persp-Projectile Screenshot 2](screenshots/persp-projectile2.png)

-To integrate perspective with projectile, first of all, you need to install perspective.
+To integrate perspective with Projectile, first of all, you need to install perspective.
 You can install it by:

 ```